“Who would have thought that programming the black box for the supersonic Concorde was done by a bunch of women working from their homes?”

 Having arrived in the UK from Dortmund, Germany as a five-year-old in 1939 via Kindertransport, a rescue effort of predominantly Jewish children orchestrated before the start of WWII, Shirley always vowed she would make hers “a life worth saving”.
 And so, she was keen to point out the vast opportunities we, as a society, miss out on, by allowing inequitable systems to remain in place.

-As a tech entrepreneur, she pioneered many business practices accepted today, including maternity leave, flexible work hours, job sharing and company co-ownership (making 70 staff member millionaires).
-Retiring in 1993, Shirley focus on philanthropy and since then has given much of her fortune to different projects via her own foundation – for many years one of the UKˈs top 50 grant-giving foundations.
+As a tech entrepreneur, she pioneered many business practices accepted today, including maternity leave, flexible work hours, job sharing, and company co-ownership (making 70 staff members millionaires).
+Retiring in 1993, Shirley focused on philanthropy and since then has given much of her fortune to different projects via her foundation – for many years one of the UKˈs top 50 grant-giving foundations.
 “I like my nice clothes (she has been a big fan of Akris for years), I love modern art, but in general, I feel I need to do something each day to justify my life,” she states.
 And that's as strong today as it was 88 years ago.

 Dame Stephanie Shirley CH is a role model for how to build your life, not just your company.